OWASP/owasp-mastg/Document/0x06f-Testing-Local-Authentication.md

 #### Overview

-iOS offers multiple APIs for integrating local authentication into iOS apps.
+On iOS, multiple possibilities exist for integrating local authentication into iOS apps.
+The [Local Authentication Framework](https://developer.apple.com/documentation/localauthentication) offers a set of APIs that display an authentication dialog to the user.
+In the context of connecting to a remote service, it is also possible (and recommended) to leverage the Keychain for implementing local authentication.

+##### Local Authentication Framework

-The [Local Authentication Framework](https://developer.apple.com/documentation/localauthentication) provides facilities for requesting a passphrase or TouchID authentication from users.
+The Local Authentication Framework provides facilities for requesting a passphrase or TouchID authentication from users.
 With local authentication, an authentication prompt is displayed to the user programmatically using the function <code>evaluatePolicy</code> of the <code>LAContext</code> object.

+Two policies are available that define the acceptable forms of authentication:

+- LAPolicyDeviceOwnerAuthentication: The user is asked to perform TouchID authentication if available.
+If TouchID is not activated, they are asked to enter the device passcode.
+If the device passcode is not enabled, policy evaluation fails.

+- LAPolicyDeviceOwnerAuthenticationWithBiometrics: The user is asked to perform TouchID authentication.

-The function returns a boolean value indicating whether the user has authenticated successfully.
+The <code>evaluatePolicy</code> function returns a boolean value indicating whether the user has authenticated successfully.

 ```
 let myContext = LAContext()